densedever/Articles/features-of-functional-programming.md

 A *monad* is a category mapped to itself that comes packaged with some methods to transform it (that morph one functor into another):
   * a transformation from an identity to an endofunctor,
   * and from an endofunctor to itself.

-They're often used for pulling values out of nested structures or combining impure function operations.
+Monads are often used for pulling values out of nested structures or combining impure function operations.

 *Closures* are functions that use data inside them when you call them.
 Example: